 Ford assists First 5 LA’s communications strategies which are focused on providing crucial investments across LA County to support children from prenatal to age 5 and their families.
 Working with a multitude of stakeholders and leaders in the State Senate and Assembly, Ford was able to secure support at the Federal Level for continued MIECHV (Maternal Infant Early Childhood Home Visiting) funding.

 Ford has assisted on numerous statewide and local political campaigns as well, including a social media effort to win overwhelming support to defeat Proposition 38 in 2012.
-He was also instrumental in helping to elect Lieutenant Governors John Garamendi and Gavin Newsom.
+He was also instrumental in helping to elect current Sacramento Mayor, Darrell Steinberg and Lieutenant Governors John Garamendi and Gavin Newsom.

-Most recently he collaborated with the one of the most successful campaign teams to secure the overwhelming defeat of Proposition 46, a measure that would have burdened Californians with increased health care costs.
+He collaborated with the one of the most successful campaign teams via media relations and press conferences to secure the overwhelming defeat of Proposition 46, a measure that would have burdened Californians with increased health care costs.

 He has assisted multiple associations and organizations with communications efforts including the NFL, California Medical Association, AutoClub Speedway and the Angel Island-Tiburon Ferry.